logprime/T1-P4-Advanced-Lane-Finding/DJ_writeup.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 Calibrated camera data is saved in file 'calibration_pickle.p'

-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained the following result:
+Here is the example of calibration in action:-

+*Original Image*
 <img src="output_images/calibration1.jpg" width="250" />

-Original Image
+*Camera Calibrated Image*
 <img src="output_images/result1.jpg" width="250" />
-Undistorted Image

 ___

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I applied camera distortion correction to the test image using the `cv2.undistort()` function.
+To demonstrate this step, following pair of images show the distortion correction in action:-

 *Original Image*
 <img src="output_images/test5.jpg" width="500" />